svirgilgood/rdf-exports/src/data/2-Shacl-Examples.md

 --- {"layout" : "columns"}

-## Matching Agreement of One among Many
+## Matching agreement of one among many

 ::section